fjlovelle/usda-database-generator/README.md

 Where "%s" is the date the database has been created.

 ## Dependencies

 To create the database it is necessary to have installed the following programs.

 - bash
 - python3
 - unzip
+- wget

+## Database Generation

+From the root directory of the project execute the following commands

+    ./scripts/download.sh
+    ./scripts/create.sh